jigzz18/Digital-Assistant/README.md

 ## Usage

 Sign in to Wolframalpha website.
-Get the special code
+Get the API Key
-Paste it in the code.
+Paste API key in the code.
 install Wxpython in PC
 Run the python file